-- descriptor\tag A 16-bit unsigned integer field that shall have the value 0x000C, identifying this descriptor as the security\properties\descriptor(). - descriptor\length A 16-bit unsigned integer field that shall specify the length (in bytes) immediately following this field up to the end of this descriptor. - number\of\assets An 8-bit unsigned integer field that shall specify the number of DRM protected assets described by this descriptor. - asset\id\length An 32-bit unsigned integer field that shall specify the length in bytes of the DRM protected asset id. - asset\id\byte An 8-bit unsigned integer field that shall contain a byte of the DRM protected asset id. - scheme\code\present A 1-bit Boolean flag that shall indicate, when set to '1', that the element scheme\code is present.
-When set to '0', the flag shall indicate that the element scheme\code is not present and the asset is protected by 'cenc' scheme defined in [45]. - default\KID\present A 1-bit Boolean flag that shall indicate, when set to '1', that default KID for this DRM protected asset is present.
+- descriptor\tag A 16-bit unsigned integer field that shall have the value 0x000C, identifying this descriptor as the security\properties\descriptor(). - descriptor\length A 16-bit unsigned integer field that shall specify the length (in bytes) immediately following this field up to the end of this descriptor. - number\of\assets An 8-bit unsigned integer field that shall specify the number of DRM protected assets described by this descriptor. - asset\id\length A 32-bit unsigned integer field that shall specify the length in bytes of the DRM protected asset id. - asset\id\byte An 8-bit unsigned integer field that shall contain a byte of the DRM protected asset id. - scheme\code\present A 1-bit Boolean flag that shall indicate, when set to '1', that the element scheme\code is present.
+When set to '0', the flag shall indicate that the element scheme\code is not present. - default\KID\present A 1-bit Boolean flag that shall indicate, when set to '1', that default KID for this DRM protected asset is present.
 When set to '0', this flag shall indicate that no default KID for this DRM protected asset is present. - scheme\code A 32-bit unsigned integer field that shall specify a 4-character code for a protection scheme.
-The value of these four characters shall be as specified in [45].

-default\KID\length - An 8-bit unsigned integer field that shall specify the length in bytes of the default KID for this DRM protected asset.
-The value of this field shall be set to 16.
+The value of these four characters shall be as specified in [45]. - default\KID\length An 8-bit unsigned integer field that shall specify the length in bytes of the default KID for this DRM protected asset.
+The value of this field shall be set to 16. - default\KID\byte An 8-bit unsigned integer field that shall contain a byte of the default KID. - number\of\systems An 8-bit unsigned integer field that shall specify the number of protection systems represented. - system\UUID\present A 1-bit Boolean flag that shall indicate, when set to '1', that the protection system UUID is present.
+When set to '0', the flag shall indicate that the protection system UUID information is not present and the protection system UUID is not specified. - license\info\present A 1-bit Boolean flag that shall indicate, when set to '1', that the URL information for direct license server access is present. - pssh\present A 1-bit Boolean flag that shall indicate, when set to '1', that the pssh box data is present. - system\UUID Sixteen unsigned integer bytes that shall contain the UUID of the protection system as specified in DASH-IF Identifiers/ Content Protection [46]. - number\of\license\info An 8-bit unsigned integer field that shall specify the number of license information blocks signaled for the current asset. - license\type An 8-bit unsigned integer field that shall specify a type of applicable license as specified in Table 7.35. - LA\URL\length An 8-bit unsigned integer field that shall specify the length in bytes of the LA URL (the URL for license acquisition). - LA\URL\byte An 8-bit field that shall contain a byte of the LA\URL.
+The LA\URL shall be a dashif:Laurl as specified by DASH-IF IOP V5 [47].